 After uninstalling the driver, you can try to reinstall an updated mouse driver.
 You can download the mouse driver from the official site on another computer and then transfer the downloaded mouse driver package using a USB drive.
 To most of you, that process can be troublesome and requires much patience and skills.

 So you would better make the best use of Driver Booster to update Logitech or any other mouse driver automatically.
 Driver Booster is equipped with 3,000,000 or more drivers and it can back up both the drivers and system if you need it to do so.

-1. Download Driver Booster on Windows 10, then install and run it.
+1. Download Driver Booster for Windows 10 or Windows 11, then install and run it.